 Posts by Doug Hubley

 Hello from Bates!
-Here’s a listing of public events at the college…
+Here’s a list of public events at the college…

 Hello from Bates!
-Here’s an updated listing of public events at the college for March 2013.
+Here’s an updated listing of public events at the college for the period Oct.
+10–31, 2013.

 Using advanced statistical techniques, researchers at Bates and the University of Pittsburgh have developed an approach to systematically describing smells.